RichardLangner/MultiTapButton/README.md

-# MultiTapButton : A class for buttons and switches.
+# MultiTapButton : Buttons and switches made easy.

 Key features (read the __MultiTapButton.h__ file for more information)
 <strong>